azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 :triangular_flag_on_post: **Goal:** Detect beer glasses in images

-1. Use [Custom Vision](https://customvision.ai) to detect beer glasses in images - [Image Dataset for training and testing](https://bootcamps.blob.core.windows.net/ml-test-images/beer_glasses.zip)
+In this chapter, we will use [Custom Vision](https://customvision.ai) to detect beer glasses in images - [Image Dataset for training and testing](https://bootcamps.blob.core.windows.net/ml-test-images/beer_glasses.zip)

 First we deploy the **Azure Custom Vision** Service in the **Azure Portal**: